deprimus/Tale/SETUP.md

 - DIALOG_CTC_OVERRIDE_OFFSET_Y: the Y offset for the normal dialog CTC object
 - DIALOG_CTC_ADDITIVE_OFFSET_X: the X offset for the additive dialog ACTC object
 - DIALOG_CTC_ADDITIVE_OFFSET_Y: the Y offset for the additive dialog ACTC object
 - DIALOG_CTC_OVERRIDE_ALIGNMENT: the origin from which to calculate the offsets.
-Can be either the middle of the text line or the text baseline (the difference is that the baseline is lower)
+Can be either the middle or the baseline of the last text line
+(the difference is that the baseline is lower)
 - DIALOG_CTC_ADDITIVE_ALIGNMENT: same as above but for ACTC

 #### Config